simelo/hardware-wallet-js/README.md

 #### Pre-release testing

 Pre-release testing procedure requires [skycoin-cli](https://github.com/skycoin/skycoin/tree/develop/cmd/cli).
 Please [install it](https://github.com/skycoin/skycoin/blob/develop/cmd/cli/README.md#install) if not available in your system.
+Some operations in the process require [running a Skycoin node](https://github.com/skycoin/skycoin/tree/master/INTEGRATION.md#running-the-skycoin-node).
 Also clone [Skywallet firmware repository](https://github.com/skycoin/hardware-wallet/) in advance.

 Some values need to be known during the process.
 They are represented by the following variables: